You don’t always have to be good at manipulating code to hack into secure systems. Being good at manipulating people can deliver the same results.

 If you post on Facebook about running a 5k in aid of Cancer Research, your attacker will know that posing as a cancer charity might get a reaction from you.

-And for this reason, spear phishing attacks are often highly effective – well worth a hacker investing time in.
+For this reason, spear phishing attacks are often highly effective and well worth hacking into.

 Whaling Attack

 Whaling attacks take spear phishing to another level.
-They target C-suite executives with highly personalised emails attempting to gain access to sensitive information or persuade the victim to make money transfers.
-One example of this would be an attacker impersonating the CEO and convincing other members of staff to make a wire transfer.
+They target C-suite executives with highly personalised emails, attempting to gain access to sensitive information or persuade the victim to make money transfers.
+One example is an attacker impersonating the CEO and convincing other members of staff to make a wire transfer.

 Tailgating

-Tailgating, also known as piggybacking, is the act of following a legitimate entrant into a secure place.
-They could do this by asking you to hold the door to enter without a security pass, for example.
+Tailgating, or piggybacking, is following a legitimate entrant into a secure place.
+For example, they could ask you to hold the door open to enter without a security pass.
 Once inside, they have direct access to your security systems.

 Baiting

 Baiting is the act of reeling in a victim with something enticing.
-It could be an emailed file that looks like it contains something interesting – like employees pay records – or a link to download free music or films.
-Another example is people picking up USBs that are purposefully left to be found, which then infect the careless users’ computer, spreading infection throughout the network.
+It could be an emailed file containing something interesting, like employees’ pay records or a link to download free music or films.
+Another example is people picking up USBs that are purposefully left to be found, infecting the careless users’ computers and spreading infection throughout the network.

 Pretexting

-Attackers come up with a convincing pretext for requesting secure information – for example, by establishing authority by impersonating someone that is known to the victim.
-Again, with the amount of information available on social media, this is relatively easy to do.
+Attackers devise a convincing pretext for requesting secure information, such as establishing authority by impersonating someone known to the victim.
+Again, this is relatively easy to do with the information available on social media.

 Target: EVERYONE

-No one is immune from types of social engineering attacks.
-The thing we have in common – our humanity – is what makes us all vulnerable and what makes us all a target.
+No one is immune to social engineering attacks.
+What we have in common—our humanity—makes us all vulnerable and a target.

-Most people have a default position of trust, which, when combined with the level of detail, attackers can glean from our online presence; giving cyber criminals the power they need to pull off these attacks.
+Most people have a default position of trust, which, when combined with the level of detail attackers can glean from our online presence, gives cyber criminals the power they need to pull off these attacks.

-Often, there is a sense of urgency attached to these scams that can disorientate victims, who will respond as requested and only afterwards consider whether they have been scammed.
+Often, a sense of urgency is attached to these scams that can disorient victims.
+They will respond as requested and only afterwards consider whether they have been scammed.

 The Best Defence?
 Security Awareness Training